 You can still capture critical evidence.
 Use ProofSnap on your personal computer to document:

 Every piece of evidence you capture now strengthens your tribunal claim.
-You have 3 months minus 1 day (extending to 6 months from October 2026).
-Don’t let the clock run out with empty hands.
+You have 3 months less 1 day from the effective date of termination, extending to 6 months from October 2026.
+Do not let the clock run out before you have the evidence.

 In Osborn v Mothercare, WhatsApp messages proved the “redundancy” was planned before the employee returned from maternity leave.
 The tribunal called it a “sham.”
 Here’s how to check yours: